peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * Runtime floating-point settings: All the settings that change how EDecimal and EFloat behave are given as parameters to the appropriate methods, especially via EContext objects, which specify the precision, rounding, and exponent range of numbers, among other things.
 The EDecimal and EFloat classes avoid the use of "native" floating-point data types (except for methods that convert to or from  `float`  ,  `double`  , or  `System.Decimal`  ).
 Such "native" types are often subject to runtime settings that change how floating-point math behaves with them, and these settings are often not accessible to .NET or Java code.

- * Non-associativity and intermediate precisions: In general, EDecimal and EFloat use "unlimited" precision in their calculations unless specified otherwise by an EContext object.
-However, by limiting the precision of EDecimal, EFloat, and other floating-point numbers in this way, operations such as addition and multiplication on three or more numbers can be <i>non-associative</i> , meaning the result can change depending on the order in which those numbers are added or multiplied.
+ * Nonassociativity and intermediate precisions: In general, EDecimal and EFloat use "unlimited" precision in their calculations unless specified otherwise by an EContext object.
+However, by limiting the precision of EDecimal, EFloat, and other floating-point numbers in this way, operations such as addition and multiplication on three or more numbers can be <i>nonassociative</i> , meaning the result can change depending on the order in which those numbers are added or multiplied.
 This property means that if an algorithm does not ensure such numbers are added or multiplied in the same order every time, its results may not be reproducible across computers or across runs of the application.
-This non-associativity problem can happen, for example, if an application splits a calculation across several threads and combines their results in the end.
+This nonassociativity problem can happen, for example, if an application splits a calculation across several threads and combines their results in the end.
 The problems with an unspecified order of operations (in the same line of code) and intermediate precisions (problems present in C and C++, for example) don't exist with method calls to EDecimal and EFloat methods, especially since they require limited-precision support to be declared explicitly via EContext.

  * fmadd instruction: EDecimal and EFloat include a MultiplyAndAdd method with the same semantics as in the General Decimal Arithmetic Specification, which requires delivering correctly rounded results for this method.